 Out of Class Events

-Past activities in the Future Teachers LLC include networking mixers with representatives from Texas school districts, volunteering at local elementary schools, team building at the ropes course at University Camp in Wimberly, attending Teacher Job Fairs sponsored by the Career Services office (for the past two years the Future Teachers LLC has hosted hiring managers from a variety of school districts on the night prior to the job fair), special events with Ms. Zapp, interview advice, study groups, and social events.
+Past activities in the Future Teachers LLC include networking mixers with representatives from Texas school districts, volunteering at local elementary schools, team building at the ropes course at University Camp in Wimberly, attending Teacher Job Fairs sponsored by the Career Services office, special events with the faculty advisor, interview advice, study groups, and social events.